Table of Contents

 Disaster Recovery vs. Business Continuity

-While related and interwoven within an organization's cybersecurity operations, both disaster recovery and business continuity are two different things.
+While related and interwoven within an organisation's cybersecurity operations, both disaster recovery and business continuity are two different things.
 Disaster recovery is a set of procedures focused on restoring data access and IT infrastructure after a disaster.
-Business continuity centers on keeping the organization's operations running during a disaster.
+Business continuity centres on keeping the organisation's operations running during a disaster.

 Disaster recovery planning orchestrates the team to restore systems and data effectively after a disaster or attack.
 Business continuity planning focuses on maintaining functional operations during the incident.

-The underlying goal of disaster recovery is to minimize the damages of a disaster and help the organization return to standard operations as quickly as possible.
-The goal of business continuity is to enable the organization to continue operating internally and provide services to customers, vendors, and partners, even in the face of a disaster.
+The underlying goal of disaster recovery is to minimise the damages of a disaster and help the organisation return to standard operations as quickly as possible.
+The goal of business continuity is to enable the organisation to continue operating internally and provide services to customers, vendors, and partners, even in the face of a disaster.